tencent cloud

 @Override public int moreButtonRes(int mode) { if(mode == 0) {//black return R.drawable.more_black_icon; }else { return R.drawable.more_white_icon; } }

-The mini program close button is shown with the following intention:
+The default style of the Close button is shown in the following figure:

 Override the closeButtonRes method of AbsMiniUiProxy.

-Method return value: the icon resource ID of the returned button.
+Method return value: The icon resource ID of the Close button.

 /**